ageron/handson-ml/README.md

 First you need to make sure you have the latest version of pip installed:

-    $ pip3 install --user --upgrade pip
+    $ python3 -m pip install --user --upgrade pip

 The `--user` option will install the latest version of pip only for the current user.
-If you prefer to install it system wide (i.e. for all users), you must have administrator rights (e.g. use `sudo pip3` instead of `pip3` on Linux), and you should remove the `--user` option.
+If you prefer to install it system wide (i.e. for all users), you must have administrator rights (e.g. use `sudo python3` instead of `python3` on Linux), and you should remove the `--user` option.
 The same is true of the command below that uses the `--user` option.

 Next, you can optionally create an isolated environment.
 This is recommended as it makes it possible to have a different environment for each project (e.g. one for this project), with potentially very different libraries, and different versions:

-    $ pip3 install --user --upgrade virtualenv
+    $ python3 -m pip install --user --upgrade virtualenv
-    $ virtualenv -p `which python3` env
+    $ python3 -m virtualenv -p `which python3` env

 This creates a new directory called `env` in the current directory, containing an isolated Python environment based on Python 3.
 If you installed multiple versions of Python 3 on your system, you can replace `` `which python3` `` with the path to the Python executable you prefer to use.